civicrm/civicrm-dev-docs/docs/framework/civimail.md

 ## Inbound CiviMail Events

-Events within CiviMail are usually designed as where CiviMail receieves something back follwoing an email and does som processing
+Events within CiviMail are usually designed for when CiviMail receives an email in the VERP structure as defined above.
+There can also be events fired when CiviCRM is preparing emails to send or delivering emails, or processing forms with links generated from CiviMails.

 - Delivery
   - Registered after a successful SMTP transaction.